 The club is affiliated to the Photographic Society of America.
 The PSA website can be found here.
 The international exhibitions organised by Hoylake Photographic Society are recognised by the PSA.

-There are six divisions of the PSA and we take part in inter-club competitions in 4 of these divisions as marked by a web link
+There are six divisions of the PSA and we take part in inter-club competitions in 5 of these competitions as marked by a web link

 Pictorial Print Division